mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 val taskProgram: Task[String] = consoleProgram[Task]
 {% endhighlight %}

-Typically, the _instantiation_ of a polymorphic tagless-final value to a concrete effect type is deferred as long as possible, ideally to the entry points of the application or test suite.
+Typically, the _instantiation_ of a polymorphic tagless-final value to a concrete effect type is deferred as long as possible, preferrably to the entry points of the application or test suite.

 With this introduction, let's talk about the reasons you might want to use tagless-final...the _pitch_ for the tagless-final technique, if you will.